jacob-8/kitbook/packages/kitbook/src/docs/1-get-started.md

 	})
 	```

 	*You can pass optional configuration settings to the plugin.
-You will see them referenced throughout the docs and you can read the types if you want to utilize them.*
+They include `viewports, languages, github url, viewer tool customization and more`.
+You will see them referenced throughout the docs.
+Read the intellisense types to better understand them.*

-- Run your dev server as normal (`npm run dev`) and Kitbook will add a `src/routes/kitbook` folder to add a `/kitbook` route to your app.
-At this point you can navigate to the `/kitbook` route and see all your Svelte components, *including `+page.svelte` and `+layout.svelte` files as they are just Svelte components with a very important `data` prop*.
+- Run your dev server as normal (`npm run dev`) and Kitbook will add a `/kitbook` route to your app (`src/routes/kitbook` folder).
+Click the Kitbook link in your terminal to navigate to the `/kitbook` route and see your Kitbook home.
+The menu bar will link to all of your Svelte components, *including `+page.svelte` and `+layout.svelte` files as they are just Svelte components with a very important `data` prop*, and any markdown files in your project.

 - If you are working on a fresh project that doesn't have a styles reset, Kitbook will look a little odd.
 Add a styles reset of your choice.

+## Suggested Folder Architecture

-If you don't have any app shell components in your root layout file, (e.g. a header), then your routes folder structure is probably good.
-However, if you have app shell components, then you'll notice that your Kitbook is also inheriting them.
+If you have app shell components or database initialization happening in your root layout files, then you'll notice that your Kitbook is also inheriting them.
 This won't work and you may need to adjust your folder structure to look like this:

 ```txt {2,6}
 src/routes/